The Convention on Wetlands provides the single most global framework for intergovernmental cooperation on wetland issues.

 By setting international standards for wetland conservation and providing a forum for discussing global wetland issues, the Convention enables Contracting Parties to share information on wetlands and address issues together.

-Increasingly, Contracting Parties are designating their new and existing Ramsar Sites as Transboundary Ramsar Sites.
+Increasingly, Contracting Parties are designating their new and existing Ramsar Sites as Transboundary Wetlands of International Importance.
 These are ecologically coherent, shared wetlands extending across national borders, which are managed collaboratively by the authorities on all sides of the border under a formal agreement.

 Groups of Contracting Parties with a common geographical focus or goal can also work together as “Regional Initiatives operating within the framework of the Convention”.
 There are two types of regional initiatives: Ramsar Regional Centres for training and capacity building, and networks for regional cooperation.